akalinux/react-chtr-object-methods/README.md

-# Charter Telemetry-dev Shared Static Data Functions for React
+# Chtr Shared Static Data Functions for React

 This npm package is a collection of static data manipulation functions.